COVID-19 (Coronavirus) IgG Antibody Blood Test

 Can someone who has had COVID-19 become infected again?

-Reinfection with COVID-19 has not been confirmed in any individual that has recovered.
-Whether an individual can be reinfected remains unknown and is under investigation.
-A positive PCR test results during the 90 days after illness started is most likely from the initial infection rather than reinfection.
+Cases of reinfection have been reported but are rare.
+Reinfection occurs when a person gets sick, recovers, and then later becomes infected again.
+Whether an individual may be reinfected is still under investigation.
+A positive PCR test result during the 90 days after illness started is most likely from the initial infection rather than reinfection.
 Visit the CDC website for further information.

 What is the difference between Emergency Use Authorization (EUA) and Food and Drug Administration (FDA) approval?